 Network Interfaces

-Managed interfaces will be included in policy configuration pro Ignored interfaces will NOT be included in policy configuration interface uninterrupted.
+Managed interfaces will be included in policy configuration provided by PCE Ignored interfaces will NOT be included in policy configuration provided by the PCE.
+Traffic will continue to flow through interface uninterrupted.

 + Add - Remove

 Interface Name IP/CIDR

 E.g. eth0.public E.g. 10.0.10.1/24 17.1.0.10